Making any career move is an important decision, one that is only intensified by the possibility of relocation.

 - Why did you first consider making a move overseas?
 I had previously worked in the Caribbean, following which I moved to the Channel Islands.
 Due to the nature of the work I had previously specialised in the move made sense.
 I had heard nothing but good things about the Channel Islands.
 The location allows me to continue specialising in offshore work whilst being slightly closer to home.

-- What where your personal circumstances at the time of the move – single/married/home owner.
+- What were your personal circumstances at the time of the move – single/married/homeowner.
 I was single.

 - What useful information was provided to you by the recruiter?
 I was provided with a number of differing options that allowed me to have a better understanding of the variance in roles within the jurisdiction.
 Levitate Recruitment also provided me with a market overview in the Channel Islands, enabling me to form a more definitive opinion on my choice alongside managing expectations regarding salary and position.

 - How did the interview process work?
 Due to being in the Caribbean the interview process was all done over Skype.

 - How long did it take to secure a Visa or work permit and what was required from you?
 The process was very quick, my new firm did the majority of the leg work prior to my arrival.
 It took no longer than two months.

 - Please can you walk us through your first 3 months in the new location/job and how you managed to settle into your new life?
 Due to how busy my firm is at the moment I have had to hit the ground running, this suited me perfectly as I prefer to jump straight in.
 I had moved previously to the Caribbean so was prepared for the period of upset and readjustment.
 The key piece of advice I can give to anyone who is considering a move is to say yes to all social events when you arrive in a new jurisdiction.

 - How do you feel it benefitted your personal development?
 I feel that it has benefited me greatly, it widens your social circle whilst also motivating you to push yourself beyond your comfort zone constantly.
 The juice was very much worth the squeeze.